ezpublishlegacyprojects/ezxajax/trunk/extension/xajax/lib/xajax/README.txt

 Javascript library directly to simplify certain DOM and event manipulations.
-However, you can definitely choose to use a dedicated Javascript "engine" of your liking and integrate it with xajax's client/server communication features in a number of ways.
+However, you can definitely choose to use a dedicated Javascript "engine" of your liking and integrate it with xajax's client/server communication features.
+Since xajax is moving towards a highly modular, plugin-based system, you can alter and extend its behavior in a number of ways.
-More tightly-coupled integration will be forthcoming in a future version of xajax.

 2. For More Information